jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

     respectively.

+* Further, since the system works with two's complement numbers, negative numbers should be displayable on the output

-negative too, with 2s compleent but -128 -- 127
+    * Numbers -128 -- 127

-, thus, only the ``g`` input would be active. non negative numbers would display nothing in the left most display
+* This is easily achieved with a forth display that would only ever activate the ``g`` input, when necessary

+    * This forth. leftmost display would only activate ``g`` when showing a negative number
+    * Positive numbers would have nothing displayed on this forth display

 .. figure:: seven_segment_display_-123.png
     :width: 333 px